sjkp/Microsoft-teams-docs/teams/createtabpackage.md

 For your tab app to be available within Microsoft Teams, you need to create a tab package and upload it to a team.
 The tab package is a zip file containing:

 - A manifest file, which specifies attributes of your app, and points to required resources, such as app icons and the location of your app configuration page.
-- Image files, to be used as icons for your app within Microsoft Teams :
+- Image files, to be used as icons for your app within Microsoft Teams:
 	- A small icon file, 44 by 44 pixels.
 	- A larger icon file, 88 by 88 pixels.